userbradley/documentation.breadnet.co.uk/README.md

 I encourage people to contribute to this.

 You can do so by making a fork of this to your own account, making the changes and then open a PR in to DEV.

+# Uptime

+My Bookstack site will not remain active once the migration is complete.

+All pages that are migrated will redirect to their new home.

+Once the migration is complete, `bookstack.breadnet.co.uk` will redirect to `documentation.breadnet.co.uk`